INSTRUMENTS / EFFECTS

 - Add parameter controls - Click the + (Add) button as shown above and select from the pop-up menu of controls.

-- Edit parameter controls - Click the E (Edit) button as shown above (controls will show red-rectangles around them) then you can click and drag to move or right-click and select
+- Edit parameter controls - Click the Edit icon as shown above (controls will show red-rectangles around them) then you can click and drag to move or right-click and select

 the size, style, colors and rename the control.